Robert-van-Engelen/Forth500/manual.md

 (sign)(exp)(BCD0)(BCD1)(BCD2)(BCD3)(BCD4)(BCD5)(BCD6)(BCD7)(BCD8)(BCD9)

-- a single precision floating point value uses (BCD0) to (BCD4) and may use (BCD5) and (BCD6) to store so-called guard digits that are not displayed.
-A double precision floating point value uses (BCD0) to (BCD9)
 - the (sign) byte bit 0 is set to mark double precision values
 - the (sign) byte bit 3 is set to mark negative values
 - the (exp) byte is a 2s-complement integer in the range [-99,99]
+- a single precision floating point value uses (BCD0) to (BCD4) and may use (BCD5) and (BCD6) to store so-called guard digits that are not displayed.
+A double precision floating point value uses (BCD0) to (BCD9)

+To view the internal format of a floating point value on the stack:

+    FP@ 12 DUMP ↲

 The maximum depth of the floating point stack in Forth500 is 96 bytes to hold up to 8 floating point values.